 Before & After

-We proudly serve patients from Traverse City, Cadillac, Manistee, Big Rapids, Petoskey, Charlevoix, Houghton Lake, Grayling and surrounding areas with advanced Varicose Vein treatments.
-Call today for your consultation at 231-946-1488 or complete a Contact Form here!
+We proudly serve patients from Traverse City, Cadillac, Manistee, Big Rapids, Houghton Lake, Grayling, Sault Ste.
+Marie and surrounding areas with varicose vein treatments.
+Call today for your consultation at (231) 946-1488 or complete a Contact Form here!
 You can also find directions to our Traverse City and Cadillac, MI offices by clicking here.
 We look forward to serving you!